Physically-based Lighting Generation for Robotic Manipulation: Methodology

-\paragraph{Fine-tuning.} We fine-tune SVD in two stages.
+\paragraph{Fine-tuning} We fine-tune SVD in two stages.
 In Stage 1, we use synthetic videos from \( \mathcal{D}_1 \), which provide the main data for domain adaptation and reduce overfitting via controlled lighting variation.
 However, due to the non-physically-based lighting in Factor World, this stage lacks radiometric accuracy, motivating fine-tuning on real-world videos from $\mathcal{D}_2$ in Stage 2.
 Fine-tuning is performed on a pretrained 14-frame SVD model using a single H100 GPU for 8,000 steps for Stage 1 and 1,000 steps for Stage 2.
 A limited number of steps are applied to Stage 2 due to the absence of ground-truth relit pairs.
-Further details and ablation studies are provided in the supplementary material.